-Policy 1.5 Editorial Guidelines for Ākonga Publications
+Policy 1.6 Editorial Guidelines for Student Publications

-Official guidelines define the rights, restrictions and responsibilities of ākonga journalists and College administration, including the College Board.
+Official guidelines define the rights, restrictions and responsibilities of student journalists, the teachers of such subjects as Media Studies and the College administration, including the College Board.
 Editorial policy is a statement of intent written by the staff with the approval of the Principal and, where appropriate, the Board of Trustees.
 Editorial policy concerns the entire content of publications produced by or under the auspices of the College.
-For the protection of all associated with the College and in the pursuit of the aims of the College it is essential that ākonga and staff conform to agreed editorial policy guidelines.
+For the protection of all associated with the College and in the pursuit of the aims of the College it is essential that students and staff conform to agreed editorial policy guidelines.

-- To provide a means for prior review of any publication produced by any ākonga or staff member of the College in any official capacity (including as part of any teaching and learning programme) before issuing the publication for public view. - To define the rights of and limitations on ākonga journalists within the overall objectives and programmes of the College.
+- To provide a means for prior review of any publication produced by any student or staff member of the College in any official capacity (including as part of any teaching and learning programme) before issuing the publication for public view. - To define the rights of and limitations on student journalists within the overall objectives and programmes of the College.

-- 1. No publication prepared or published on College premises by any ākonga or staff member of the College should contain material that may expose the College to possible legal action as a result of libel, obscenity, offence to people on racial, and sexual, religious, ethnic, cultural, difference in ability, socioeconomic or any other such grounds. - 2.
-Any publication prepared or published on College premises by any ākonga or staff member of the College must have an editorial policy approved by the Principal and/or the Board of Trustees.
+- No publication prepared or published on College premises by any student or staff member of the College should contain material that may expose the College to possible legal action as a result of libel, obscenity, offence to people on racial, and sexual, religious, ethnic, cultural, difference in ability, socioeconomic or any other such grounds. - Any publication prepared or published on College premises by any student or staff member of the College must have an editorial policy approved by the Principal and/or the Board of Trustees.
 The preparation of such an editorial policy will take time and should not be rushed in an attempt to meet an unrealistic deadline. - 3.
 Distribution or sale of any publication on the property of the College, or using any distribution list or distribution mechanism provided by the College, requires the permission of the Principal.

-- 1. The Policy was approved and adopted by the Board at its meeting held on 1 July 2021 and became effective from that date. - 2.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 30 August 2018 and became effective from that date. - 2.
 When the board approved this policy it agreed that no variations of this policy or amendments to it could be made, except with the majority approval of the board.